Ew7502/family-recipes/README.md

-# 👩‍🍳 Welcome to the Family Recipe Book
+# 🍽️ Family Recipes

-Browse our favorite dishes, desserts, and secret family meals.
+Welcome to our cozy digital cookbook.
+Browse recipes, find favorites, and add your own!

-Use the sidebar or search bar to find recipes by tag like `#vegan`, `#dessert`, or `#quick`.
+Use the sidebar to explore.
+Try tags like `#quick` or `#dessert`.